 ACTION THIS DAY Make sure they have all they want on extreme priority and report to me that this has been done.

-—CHURCHILL on October 1941 to General Hastings Ismay in response to a request for more resources signed by Alan Turing and his cryptanalyst colleagues at Bletchley Park
+—CHURCHILL on October 1941 to General Hastings Ismay in response to a request for more resources requested by Alan Turing and his cryptanalyst colleagues at Bletchley Park

 Chapter 5: Encoders